yimsea/coseq/README.md

-# coseq
-Co-Expression Analysis of Sequencing Data
+# coseq: Co-Expression Analysis of Sequencing Data

 Gaussian and Poisson mixture models are implemented to cluster biological entities (e.g., genes) from high-throughput sequencing data.
 Parameter estimation is